ROSE OF TRALEE INTERNATIONAL FESTIVAL

 Girls aged 6 to 12 are encouraged to apply to become a Rose Bud.
 Each of the 12 chosen Rose Buds get to be part of the Rose Ball, and ride on the Rose Bud float in the St. Patrick's Day Parade.
 Click HERE to download and print out an application with full instructions.

-Our 4th annual Rose Ball will be held April 1st at Saints Peter and Paul auditorium in downtown Lexington.
+Our 5th annual Rose Ball will be held April 28th at Grand Reserve on Manchester St in Lexington.
 The Ball will start at 6.30pm with a cocktail hour and dinner will be served at 7.30pm-8.30pm.
 Our Roses will be on stage from 9pm-10pm, followed by a silent auction and then the winner will be announced!!

 Rose Ball tickets are on sale at Failte Irish Imports.